MicrosoftDocs/windows-itpro-docs/windows/whats-new/device-guard-overview.md

 -   **Using a non-Microsoft signing authority.** ISV's and enterprises can use a trusted non-Microsoft signing authority to sign all of their own Classic Windows applications.

--   **Using a Microsoft-provided web service (coming later this year).** ISV's and enterprises will be able to use a more secure, Microsoft-provided web service to sign their Classic Windows applications.
+-   **Use the Device Guard signing portal**.
+Available in the Windows Store for Business, you can use a Microsoft web service to sign your Classic Windows applications.
+For more info, see [Device Guard signing](../manage/device-guard-signing-portal.md).

 ### Code Integrity policy